kexinhuang12345/MolTrans/README.md

 # MolTrans: Molecular Interaction Transformer for Drug Target Interaction Prediction

-Paper in submission.
+To appear.
+Bioinformatics.

-You can simply run the train.py.
+Run the train.py.

 More details will be released upon publications.